aholachek/bundle-wizard/README.md

 ### `interact` flag

-If you need to do some work in the browser getting the page ready for analysis (perhaps by signing in and then visiting a certain page), add this flag.
+If you need to do some work in the browser getting the page ready for analysis (perhaps by signing in and then visiting a certain page), use this flag.
 You will see a browser window that will pop up that you can interact with.
 When you are ready to proceed, type `y` into the console to reload the page and start measuring performance.

 `npx bundle-wizard --interact`

-**Note**: While this tool does not record any data , it's still recommended from a common sense perspective  to enter login information only for test accounts.
+**Note**: While this tool does not record any data, it's still recommended from a common sense perspective  to enter login information only for test accounts.

 ### `desktop` flag